himanshurawat-10/movie_practise/README.md

 	c. `addFavourite()` - as the click event handler for the button `Add to Favourites` corresponding to each movie listed under `Movies` on page, this shall take `id` of a movie as input, copy the respective movie to `Favourites` section, post the movie to db.json via `http://localhost:3000/favourites` and returns a promise with the complete list of favourites been loaded on the page
  4. `public/index.html` - Movies list to be populated under `<ul id="moviesList">`
  	and Favourites list to be populated under `<ul id="favouritesList">`, `getMovies()` and `getFavourites()` to be invoked as shown in the file
- 5. Test cases for the assignment shall be found in `./test` directory which validates the solution and you shall ensure that all of them pass locally before you submit your code for an automated review (steps shared below)
-	To run test cases locally, you shall execute -
-	`npm install` (if not done already)
-	`npm run test`
- 6. You shall also fix any eslint errors if present in code.
-To run eslint check locally, you shall execute `npm run eslint`
- 7. Once you have fixed all test cases and eslint errors locally, you shall submit your solution for the automated review as described below.

-## Submitting your solution for preliminary automated review

- 1. Open https://hobbes.stackroute.in/#/ and login into the platform
- 2. Under Assignment repository select `javascript-movie-cruiser-assignment`, and branch master
- 3. Under Your solution repository select your own repository and branch
- 4. Press Submit
- 5. Press click here for the feedback
- 6. Evaluation will take around 2 mins to complete after which you need to refresh your browser and get the updated status
- 7. Watch out for your total score and detailed status on each test and eslint errors in the coloured blocks on the screen
- 8. Fix failing test cases as well as eslint errors and re-submit your solution until you get 100%

-## MENTORS TO BEGIN REVIEW YOUR WORK ONLY AFTER ->

-- You add the respective Mentor as a Reporter/Master into your Assignment Repository

-- You have checked your Assignment on the Automated Evaluation Tool - Hobbes (Check for necessary steps in your Boilerplate - README.md file. ) and got the required score - Check with your mentor about the Score you must achieve before it is accepted for Manual Submission.

-- Intimate your Mentor on Slack and/or Send an Email to learner.support@stackroute.in - with your Git URL - Once you are done working and are ready for final submission.